SushiLab/IMB_Amplicon_Pipeline/README.md

 ### Taxonomic annotation/OTU Table generation

 We produce, in addition to the ASV table, also an OTU table where ASVs are further clustered with `usearch` using a 97% cutoff.
 See below for the format.

+### Run USEARCH and DefCom
+Perform a global sequence alignment and save the results in `otus.lca`.

 ## How to run the pipeline: